discretize/discretize-guides/mechanics/fractal-basics/index.md

 # Usage of <Command name="gg"/>

-As of late, it is possible to use the chat command <Command name="gg"/> within fractals to immediately kill your character (dead, not downed).
+You can use the chat command <Command name="gg"/> within fractals to immediately kill your character (dead, not downed).
 This can be used generously in fractal skips, as it allows the entire party to teleport to a checkpoint once one player activates it.
 If everyone in the party is dead at the same time, cooldowns will reset for all players.
 Therefore it is advised for the entire group to use <Command name="gg"/> at certain key positions to reset long cooldowns, like between Siax (2nd boss) and Ensolyss (3rd boss) in 99CM.
 Never resurrect as long as another player is still alive.

-The command can also be used to recharge the Druid's <Skill id="31869"/> by having one player <Command name="gg"/> in front of a boss and letting the Druid resurrect him.
+Note that the Druid's <Skill id="31869"/> will fully recharge after the resurrection.

 ---